hynek/setup-cached-uv/README.md

 #### `cache-suffix`

 A static string to append to the cache key.
-This could be the Python version if the dependencies differ significantly between versions.
+This could, for example, be the Python version if the dependencies differ significantly between versions.

 #### `cache-date-suffix`